Why I want to read more books

 "Writing without reading is like cooking without eating.
 Do both.
 Understand both."

 Also, I love reading.
-It's an activity I've treasured for more reasons than I can list and my love for it seems to not just grow in a linear direction but to compound.
+It's an activity I've treasured for more reasons than I can list and my love for it seems to not just grow in a linear direction but to compound - the more I do, the more I love doing it.
 There's nothing else in life even remotely similar to reading.
 It is always, but not only personal.
 It has no end, no limit and makes no demands on us other than the smallest of micro movements as our eyes flutter over a page or as our ear drums detect the sounds of words we know.
 Yes, I count audio books as "reading" too and so should you (see below!).

-And yet, this something I love and this activity that will enhance my writing often lies at the bottom of my To Do list, along with the hoovering and finishing a giant granny square blanket I started crocheting at the beginning of winter.
+And yet, while this is something I love and it is an activity that will enhance my writing, reading all too often lies at the bottom of my To Do list, along with the hoovering and finishing a giant granny square blanket I started crocheting at the beginning of winter.

-So I set myself a public challenge to hold myself accountable and force me to at least give it a go.
-I don't suppose I need to bang on too much more about why reading is good for us, but in case a little emphasising of the facts is required, I invite you to mull over these five snippets of astonishing - and encouraging! - information about all the wonderful things that are happening when you indulge in that simple activity of reading a book.
+Depending on your own personal relationship with reading, maybe I need to bang on too much more about why reading is good for you, but in case a little emphasising of the facts is required, I invite you to mull over these five snippets of astonishing - and encouraging! - information about all the wonderful things that are happening when you indulge in that simple activity of reading a book.

 1. Reading boosts your brain, literally.